 Teachers and group leaders interested in interactive workshops or structured experiences to reinforce classroom activities should discuss their interests and goals when they make their reservations.

 To ensure that all students and adults in the group are admitted free of charge, trips must be scheduled at least two weeks in advance.
 Adults include teachers, accompanying parents, and chaperones.
 We recommend groups have at least one adult for every ten students.
-Adults will be charged regular admission if the group is not pre-scheduled.
-Students are admitted free.
+If the group is not scheduled in advance, adults will be charged but students will enter free.

 To schedule a field trip, please contact our Education department.
-You will receive an email confirmation with information about your day at the museum.
+You will receive an email confirmation with information about your day at the museum from either Christina McCorquodale, Head of Education or Nancy Morris-Judd, Education Coordinator.

 Please note that the museum does not provide parking or a lunchroom.
+Close lunch options include the Convention Center or the Plaza park area.
 To ensure that staff or docents are available, please arrive at the museum on time.